bsandhu/myclaimshelper/README.md

 - All the files accessible to the client live here.
 The client is Knockout + jQueryUI.
 Webpack is used for packaging
 - Go to client dir: `cd client`
 - Install webpack: `sudo npm install webpack@4.44.2 webpack-cli --global`.
 This version is needed.
+  - You can check version with `webpack --version`
 - Install node dependencies: `npm install`
 - Run webpack `webpack`
 - You shoudl see something like this